 Caring for the clothes at home represents about 26% of all of the greenhouse gas emissions in a garment’s life.
 This is why we want to inspire our customers to be conscious of the way they care for their clothes.
 For example, washing garments at 30°C instead of 60°C and hanging the laundry to dry will cut energy use – and save you money.
 We consider it our job to make it as easy as possible for our customers to recycle, no matter what brand or condition the garments are in.

 As much as 95% of all textiles thrown away across the globe each year could be recycled.
-Far too much textiles end up in landfill, which goes without saying; is bad for the environment.
-Think about the amounts of natural resources that could be saved if it was possible to reprocess the textile fibres in the old clothes – and create new fashion pieces.
+Far too many textiles end up in landfills, which goes without saying; is bad for the environment.
+Think about the amounts of natural resources that could be saved if it was possible to reprocess the textile fibres in the old clothes — and create new fashion pieces.
 With this in mind, in 2013 we launched the world’s biggest retail garment collecting system.
-We have already launched collections containing 20% recycled cotton from our garment collecting program.
+We have already launched collections containing 20% recycled cotton from our garment collecting programme.